hyuntaekim1738/ReactPhotoBoard/README.txt

 user has followed them or not.
 Then add the action where the button click will add or remove the uid of that person to their list.
 Then in the display of the followers/following, fetch the profiles where the user id is in the followers array.
+Add the ability to click on the different profile and display their profile page, maybe with a username url?
+For now, try to figure out how to make it so that when you click on the username, it renders a profile component with a id prop passed in.